How can we effectively use the underlying knowledge base of our field to ground our work?

 The art and science of scholarly practice

 Scholarly practice entails making sure that what we are recommending has a solid base of theory and evidence to back it up.
 It involves learning the body of knowledge that underpins our work.
 Of course, in a complex field like L&D, each practitioner develops mastery in those arenas most important to their specific work, such as adult learning dynamics, instructional techniques, visual design, digital learning, and more.
 Mastery allows you the confidence to flex, which is critical because theoretical frameworks often require tweaking in order to make them more practical for a given situation.

 Scholarly practice behaviors can be summarized along five dimensions:

-- Using theory and research to inform our recommendations
+- Using the underlying body of theory and research to inform our recommendations

 - Looking for or producing the research evidence to support our activities and practices